 - In the event of its happening, they would still be able to manage the outcome and prevent it from becoming as catastrophic.

 Blown Out Of All Proportion

 In a session, the therapist would ask the client to imagine that the thing he or she fears happening the most actually happened.
 However, instead of allowing the client to visualize it realistically, the therapist will guide them in visualizing it to an extreme, blow entirely out of proportion (Froggatt, 2005).

 When things are this exaggerated, they become funny!
 Laughing at their blown-up fears will help the client get control over them.
 This exercise isn’t right for every fear, but it can be extremely useful in many cases.

-- What self-defeating irrational belief do I want to dispute and surrender?
+- What is the self-defeating irrational belief I would like to dispute and reduce?

 Although this technique can be highly effective for irrational beliefs, it will not always work for your most deeply held or long-held beliefs.
 These are harder to dispute, but not impossible; Ellis recommends recording your irrational belief and several disputes to the belief, then listening to it repeatedly and even allowing your therapist, therapy group, or loved ones to listen to it with you.